o1-labs/o1js/README-dev.md

 ## Branch Compatibility

+SnarkyJS is mostly used to write Mina Smart Contracts and must be compatible with the latest Berkeley Testnet (or soon Mainnet).

+The OCaml code is in the snarkyjs-bindings repository, not directly in SnarkyJS.

-SnarkyJS is mostly used to write Mina Smart Contract and needs to be compatible with the latest Berkeley testnet (or soon Mainnet), therefor in order to build SnarkyJS from the [Mina repository](https://github.com/MinaProtocol/mina) and make changes to its core, such as the OCaml-bindings in the [snarkyjs-bindings repository](https://github.com/o1-labs/snarkyjs-bindings), all while maintaining compatibility between all repositories, you should follow a certain pattern.
+To maintain compatibility between the repositories and build SnarkyJS from the [Mina repository](https://github.com/MinaProtocol/mina), make changes to its core, such as the OCaml-bindings in the [snarkyjs-bindings repository](https://github.com/o1-labs/snarkyjs-bindings), you must follow a certain branch compatibility pattern:

 The following branches are compatible: